TECH

 10+ words<1%

-Over half of all queries are one or two words.
-My “EFF everbridge” fits into the dominant category—and that’s precisely why it’s representative of how most people use search engines.
+Over half of all queries are one or two words long.
+My “EFF everbridge” fits into the dominant category—and that’s why it’s representative of how most people use search engines.

 User BehaviorMetric

 Nine seconds to the first click.
 Nine.
-That’s not enough time to analyze sources—it’s scanning and reacting to the first result that looks sensible.
-And now, that first result is an “AI Overview” occupying the top of the screen.
+That’s not enough time to analyze sources—it’s scanning and reacting to the first result that looks reasonable.
+And now, that first result is the “AI Overview” dominating the top of the screen.

 The Facade of Credibility: What AI Search Inherits from Google